Javascript is not enabled.

 Indeed, when homes are selling for millions of dollars, the net profit on a home sale can far exceed the tax-free exemptions the IRS offers.

 “If you’re married and bought a home for $500,000 more than a year ago and you sell it for $1 million, there’s no tax; your $500,000 profit is tax-free,” Milan explains.
 “But if you sold it for $1.25 million, you’ll have a capital gain of $250,000.”
-That large gain will then be taxed at the long-term capital gains rate of 15 percent or 20 percent, depending on your overall taxable income.
+That extra gain beyond the IRS exemption will be taxed at the long-term capital gains rate of either 15 percent (for a tax hit of $37,500) or 20 percent (for a tax hit of $50,000), depending on your overall taxable income.

 Tax savings are harder to come by when you own a second home, such as a vacation home at the beach or ski slopes.
-The IRS treats second homes as a capital asset, and therefore, when you sell, your profits are taxed as a capital gain, just as a stock is.
-So if you’re not wealthy and you bought a vacation home for $500,000 and sold it two years later for $600,000, you’ll most likely pay a 15 percent long-term capital gains tax on your $100,000 profit.
+The IRS treats second homes as a capital asset; therefore, when you sell, your profits are taxed as a capital gain, just as a stock is.
+So if you bought a vacation home for $500,000 and sold it two years later for $600,000, you’ll most likely pay a 15 percent long-term capital gains tax on your $100,000 profit.
 Your tax hit would be $15,000.

 Precious metals